Our projects

 The purpose of a community consultative committee (CCC) is to provide a forum for open discussion.

-It is a space for us to speak with representatives from the community, the council and other stakeholders about specific matters relating to each project.
+It is a space for us to speak with representatives from the community, the council and other stakeholders about specific matters relating to the project.

 The CCC follows the NSW Department of Planning, Industry and Environment’s Community Consultative Committee Guidelines for State Significant Projects.
 Meeting minutes are provided below.